Ky1e/relativity_app/documentation/hello_world.md

-I am a firm believer in always starting a new project by completing a "Hello World" because it is familiar and will give you an basic understanding of how a project is constructed After completing this "Hello World" you'll be ready to start building a mobile application for your Drupal website.
+I am a firm believer in always starting a new project by completing a "Hello World" because it is familiar and will give you an basic understanding of how a project is constructed.
+After completing this "Hello World" you'll be ready to start building a mobile application for your Drupal website.

 ### 1. Create the "Hello World" App Page